Marie-Dominique Chenu: Career

-In 1920 Chenu was appointed Professor of the History of Dogma at Le Saulchoir (and in late 1921 turned down a request from his doctoral supervisor Garrigou-Lagrange's to return to the Angelicum as a lecturer).
-He began to develop his theological perspective replacing the non-historical approach to Thomism that he had learned from Garrigou-Lagrange at the Angelicum with an historicist reading of Aquinas.
-At Le Saulchoir he was the teacher of Dominicans Yves Congar and Edward Schillebeeckx.
+In 1920, Chenu was appointed Professor of the History of Dogma at Le Saulchoir (and in late 1921 turned down a request from his doctoral supervisor, Garrigou-Lagrange, to return to the Angelicum as a lecturer).
+He began to develop his theological perspective, replacing the non-historical approach to Thomism that he had learned from Garrigou-Lagrange at the Angelicum with an historicist reading of Aquinas.
+At Le Saulchoir he was the teacher of the Dominicans Yves Congar and Edward Schillebeeckx.

-In 1930 Chenu founded the Institut d'Etudes Médiévales de Montréal.
+In 1930, Chenu founded the Institut d'Etudes Médiévales de Montréal.

 Chenu served as rector of Le Saulchoir from 1932 to 1942, and was therefore very involved in the move of Le Saulchoir from Belgium to Étoilles, near Paris, in 1937.

-In 1937 Chenu privately issued a book entitled Une école de théologie: Le Saulchoir.
-In February 1938 he was called to Rome to defend the book, and was made to sign a list of ten propositions.
+In 1937, Chenu privately published a book entitled Une école de théologie: Le Saulchoir.
+In February 1938 he was called to Rome to defend the book and made to sign a list of 10 propositions.
 Then, in February 1942, Une école de théologie was placed on the Vatican's Index of Forbidden Books because of its ideas about the role of historical studies in theology.
-He was removed as rector of Le Saulchoir.
-He would never again teach there.
-Friends got him a post at the École des Hautes Études in Paris, and he subsequently taught at the Sorbonne and the Institut catholique de Paris.
+He was removed as rector of Le Saulchoir and never taught there again.
+Friends helped him to get a position at the École des Hautes Études in Paris.
+He subsequently taught at the Sorbonne and the Institut catholique de Paris.

 In the late 1940s and early 1950s he became involved, as a friar-preacher, in the nascent worker-priest movement, and its attempts to evangelize the anti-clerical industrial suburbs of Paris.
 Eventually, in 1953, Chenu was among the French Dominicans disciplined by the Master of their Order, Suárez, supposedly to save them from worse treatment by the Vatican.
 He was expelled from Paris and moved to Rouen, only being allowed to return to the Dominican convent of Saint-Jacques in Paris in June 1962.

 According to Christoph F. Potworowski, for Chenu the incarnation is the means by which God acts within and on behalf of creation.
 Chenu was a theological advisor at the Second Vatican Council (1962–65) where he was influential in the Pastoral Constitution on the Church in the Modern World (Gaudium et spes).